lsst-ts/ts_scheduler/docs/scheduler.rst

 with different sets of parameters (general and sequence proposals).
 In the future there will be a single kind of proposal and, likely, a string will be passed which can contain a configuration file (or other configuration method).

-There are the parameters currently used to configure a general proposal:
+These are the parameters currently used to configure a general proposal:

     * **name:** Name for the proposal.
     * sky_region: Sky region selection for the proposal.